H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # cookie-grabbber
-Cookie Grabber(Sorry I couldn't upload directly to github because its 27MB)
+Cookie Grabber(Sorry I couldn't upload directly to github because its too big.)

-Download:
+Download(27MB):

 This is a simple chrome cookie grabber.
 When you victim clicks on a link their cookies are sent to a webhook.